MassSTAR Delegates' Frequently Asked Questions

 Hey, we get it.
-Maybe you’ve been to conferences in the past that you didn’t enjoy, or maybe you’ve heard stories from friends.
+Maybe you’ve been to conferences in the past that you didn’t enjoy.
 We strongly encourage you to push all of that out of your mind, because the MassSTAR Citizenship Conference isn’t like anything else you’ve ever experienced.
 For one thing, we are completely volunteer-operated.
 That means that none of our staff is getting paid to be there -- each and every one of us chooses to keep coming back, because for many of us, this is one of the best weekends of our year.
 Almost 90% of our volunteers are alumni of the Massachusetts Youth Leadership Foundation; we were delegates in the past (some of us quite a few years back!) and we’ve continued to come back as staff.
 Not convinced yet?
-Keep reading, and we hope we’ll be able to convince you when we meet you on June 9!
+Keep reading, and we hope we’ll be able to convince you when we meet you on June 2nd!

-I’m not sure I know much about Lasell College.
+I’m not sure I know much about Lasell University.
 Can you tell me more?

-2017 marks the tenth year that Lasell College has generously sponsored and hosted the MassSTAR Citizenship Conference.
+2023 marks the 14th year that Lasell University has hosted the MassSTAR Citizenship Conference.
 Originally founded in 1851 as a two-year women’s college, Lasell expanded to a full four-year institution in 1989, and went coeducational in 1997.
 In 2002, Lasell expanded its course offerings to include master’s-level studies in addition to their comprehensive undergraduate offerings.
 If you’d like to learn more about Lasell, please visit the College’s web site.
 Please note: while Lasell sponsors the Conference and donates all event and dormitory spaces for the weekend, the curriculum for the Conference is set by the Massachusetts Youth Leadership Foundation and does not represent the views of Lasell College or its administration.

 Where will I be staying for the weekend?
 I’ve heard some nightmares about college dorms...

 As mentioned above, Lasell has been growing and expanding in recent years, and that includes extensive renovations to the campus.
 They generously donate the use of East and West Halls, two recently-constructed facilities, for our dormitories throughout the weekend.
 These dorms are fully air conditioned.
 You will share a double room with another delegate, and bathrooms are semi-private, shared between two doubles (4 delegates per bathroom).
-We separate delegates and staff by gender, and we have a full volunteer staff on hand at all times to ensure safety and security in the dorms.
+Please note that dorms are not co-ed.
+There are separate dorms for men and women, typically delegates will have one roommate, and we have a full volunteer staff on hand at all times to ensure safety and security in the dorms.
+We deeply value comfort and safety for all delegates; transgender, non-binary, and/or genderqueer students are encouraged to connect with us directly in advance to discuss the housing option that is most comfortable for them.
 All of our staffers have undergone CORI checks, as per Massachusetts state law, and are trained to handle any situations that may arise.
 Additionally, a registered nurse stays with us on campus for the duration of the Conference.